aws-cloudformation/aws-cloudformation-resource-providers-sns/README.md

 ## The CloudFormation Resource Provider Package For AWS Simple Notification Service

 This repository contains AWS-owned resource providers for the `AWS::SNS::*` namespace.
-It contains all the CloudFormation Resources for Amazon Simple Notification Service ([SNS](https://aws.amazon.com/sns/)).
+It contains all of the currently supported CloudFormation Resources for the Amazon Simple Notification Service ([SNS](https://aws.amazon.com/sns/)).

 Users can download the code and deploy the package in an AWS account as a private [CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html).
-Please see this [link](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-develop.html) on how to develop resource types.
+Please see this [link](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-develop.html) on how to develop new resource types.
 Here is a [walkthrough](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-walkthrough.html) on how to develop and deploy a customized resource to an AWS account.

 Usage
 -----